jdoleary/Spellmasons/docs/TasksCurrent.md

+- maybe 'pull' should always pull a fixed distance so you could pull through you
+- green glop copy:"it's" to its
+- i18n: Press 'z' to make camera follow you
 - if spell pick is up when level changes over it makes it look like it skipped cause it overrides with the perk pick, but the perk pick should wait it's turn
 - mana steal from golem did damage to him but gave him no mana, refund health if it doesn't take mana
     - `lastSpellCost` should work for health too